dennisgh/intermediate-data-science-capstone-project/434_Capstone_Project-Data_Wrangling.md

 1. The required dataset was provided across multiple .zip files.

 Used BeautifulSoup (‘BS4’) to identify the hyperlinks to the zip files.
-Used Requests.get to download the zip files.
-To save time (the files were 34MB), they were streamed with parameter stream=True.
+Used Requests.get to download the zip files, and extract them with the zipfile module Wrote the archive contents to disk.
-Used io.BytesIO to stream the data to the zipfile module.
-Wrote the archive contents to disk.

 2. The dataset was large and needed an efficient file structure.